 After his musical studies – recorder, oboe and musicology – Denis Raisin Dadre formed the ensemble Doulce Mémoire in 1989.
 His keen interest in history, literature, and the arts in general, as well as music, leads him to devise programmes that are set in a historical context.

 He is regularly invited to take part in academies organised for the training of young musicians.
 Denis Raisin Dadre has taught, for example, at those of Gijon (Spain), Chiquitos (Bolivia), Prague (Czech Republic) and Havana (Cuba).
-He also teaches in the Department of Early Music at the Conservatoire in Tours, and since 2003 he has been director of the International Academy Le Droict Chemin de Musique for talented young singers.
+He also teaches in the Department of Early Music at the Conservatoire in Tours.

 Denis Raisin Dadre was made a Chevalier des Arts et des Lettres by the French Ministry of Culture in 1999.